-Mrs. VanderWey received a Masters in Teaching English to Speakers of Other Languages, a Masters in Educational Leadership, a Superintendent Certificate, and is currently working on her doctorate at Northern Arizona University.
+Ms. VanderWey received a Masters in Teaching English to Speakers of Other Languages, a Masters in Educational Leadership, a Superintendent Certificate, and has completed her doctorate in Educational Leadership at Northern Arizona University.

 Email Risha VanderWey